paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-222-independent-cost-estimation-and-cost-analysis.md

 A prior section 3225, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 177; Pub.
 L. 96–513, title V, § 502(7), Dec.
 12, 1980, 94 Stat.
 2909; Pub.
 L. 100–456, div.
 A, title XII, § 1234(a)(1), Sept.
 29, 1988, 102 Stat.
 2059, related to authorized strength of Army National Guard and Army National Guard of United States, exclusive of members on active duty, prior to repeal by Pub.
 L. 103–337, div.
 A, title XVI, §§ 1662(a)(3), 1691, Oct.
 5, 1994, 108 Stat.
 2988, 3026, effective Dec.
 1, 1994.
 See [section 12002 of this title](./chapter-1201-authorized-strengths-and-distribution-in-grade.md#section-12002).

 #### Amendments
+2024—Par.
+(3)(B).
+Pub.
+L. 118–159 struck out “, or the next quarterly report pursuant to [section 2445c of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2445c&num=0&edition=prelim) in the case of a major automated information system program” before period at end.

 2021—Pub.
 L. 116–283, § 1812(f)(1), (2)(A), transferred subsec. (e) of [section 2334 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2334&num=0&edition=prelim) to this section and struck out subsec. (e) designation and heading “Discussion of Risk in Cost Estimates” at beginning.

 Par.
 (3)(A).
 Pub.
 L. 116–283, § 1812(f)(2)(B), substituted “[section 3221(b)(6) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3221/b/6&num=0&edition=prelim)” for “subsection (a)(6)”.